-After winning local, regional, state and national competitions around the globe, 1,600 of the world’s most promising young scientists, engineers and mathematicians gathered in Phoenix to take part in the 2013 Intel International Science and Engineering Fair.
+On May 8th through 13th, 2016, approximately 1,750 of the world’s most promising young scientists, engineers and mathematicians gathered in Phoenix, Arizona, to participate in the world’s largest pre-college science competition, the 2016 Intel International Science and Engineering Fair.